 For configuring the IP address on the switch through out-of-band management, see the telnet management chapter.

 To enable the WEB configuration, users should type the CLI command IP http server in the global mode as below:

+Switch>enable

+Switch#config

 Switch(config)#ip http server

 Step 2: Run HTTP protocol on the host.